Frequently asked questions

 Key recovery and access

 It is an encrypted code that is generated during the HASHWallet activation process.
-The Recovery Seed is stored inside a Seed Card, and serves the purpose of recovering, once combined with the Recovery Key, the public and private keys in case of loss of the device.
+The Recovery Seed is stored inside a Recovery Card, and serves the purpose of recovering, once combined with the Recovery Key, the public and private keys in case of loss of the device.

 In the rare event that eSignus ceases to operate, there would be a period where HASHWallet users could download their Recovery Key and store it by themselves.

-In case you lose your Seed Cards, you can purchase new ones through the official HASHWallet store.
+In case you lose your Recovery Cards, you can purchase new ones through the official HASHWallet store.
 Once you have them, you must connect to your eSignus account and link HASHWallet with your eSignus Vault account, so the Recovery Seed will be generated and pair them again with your smart card.
 Your keys will be safe again.

 If you lose your phone, simply install the App on a new mobile device and pair it again with the smart card.